20 Places For Your Paris Bucket List That Aren’t the Eiffel Tower or the Louvre

 Père Lachaise Cemetery is the largest cemetery in Paris and is as much a walk through history as it is a final resting place for many famous people.
 Established in 1804 by Napoleon Bonaparte, it spans 44 hectares and is renowned for its serene, tree-lined avenues and ornate tombs.

-Friends of mine did this tour and said it was excellent as they saw the main graves but also some they added personally.
+Friends of mine did this tour and said it was excellent, as they saw the main graves but also some they added personally.

 No 13.
 Catacombs